OpenBioML/chemnlp/CONTRIBUTING.md

 ## Hugging Face Hub

-We have a preference for using the Hugging Face Hub through the [`datasets`](https://github.com/huggingface/datasets) package when storing larger datasets on the [OpenBioML](https://huggingface.co/OpenBioML) hub as it can offer us a lot of nice features such as
+We have a preference for using the Hugging Face Hub and processing datasets through the [`datasets`](https://github.com/huggingface/datasets) package when storing larger datasets on the [OpenBioML](https://huggingface.co/OpenBioML) hub as it can offer us a lot of nice features such as

 - Easy multiprocessing parallelism for data cleaning
 - Version controlling of the datasets as well as our code
 - Easy interface into tokenisation & other aspects for model training
 - Reuse of utility functions once we have a consistent data structure.

-However, don't feel pressured to use this if you're more comfortable contributing an external dataset.
-We are primarily thinking of using this functionality for processed, combined datasets that are ready for training.
+However, don't feel pressured to use this if you're more comfortable contributing an external dataset in another format.
+We are primarily thinking of using this functionality for processed, combined datasets which are ready for training.

+Feel free to reach out to one of the team and read [this guide](https://huggingface.co/docs/datasets/upload_dataset#share-a-dataset-to-the-hub) for more information.